jonvanhof/seis631-final/README.md

-question: **Does the introduction of a high-level middle reliever have a significant impact on a team’s ability to win games?** Beyond that one-player focused inquiry, I’ll attempt to broaden the investigation to team averages: **Do teams with above average Middle Relievers have demonstrably higher winning percentages, and does this change in games decided by one run?**
+question: **Does the introduction of a high-level middle reliever have a significant impact on a team’s ability to win games?** Beyond that one-player focused inquiry, I’ll attempt to broaden the investigation to team averages: **Do teams with above-average Middle Relievers have demonstrably higher winning percentages, and does this change in games decided by one run?**

-## Baseball Background Definitions
+## What: Baseball Background Definitions

-For those unfamiliar with the game of baseball, a brief description can be found in the [Baseball article on Wikipedia](https://en.wikipedia.org/wiki/Baseball), the first two paragraphs of which describe the basics of the game concisely.
+For those unfamiliar with the game of baseball, a brief description can be found in the [**Baseball article on Wikipedia**](https://en.wikipedia.org/wiki/Baseball), the first two paragraphs of which describe the basics of the game concisely.
 Highlighted terms can be referenced in the **Statistics** section of that article.
 This investigation will assume the following definition of